Cooble/BCypher/README.md

   ##### Note:
   If the program gets stuck at step 6, terminate it and use other set of words for the decoding process.
 Some word is probably not         present in the dictionary.

-Offers possibility to save cypher keys to be used another time in .txt format Ignores Upper/Lower case letters

-using list of english words with number of occurences on the internet: http://norvig.com/ngrams/count_1w.txt